aaneloy/ROS-Windows10/README.md

 So, Your Distro is now ready, next step is to install and create ubunru environment and run ROS

 # Initializing a newly installed distro
+To complete the initialization of your newly installed distro, launch a new instance.
+You can do this by clicking the "launch" button in the Windows Store app, or launching the distro from the Start menu:

+# Setting up a new Linux user account
+Once installation is complete, you will be prompted to create a new user account (and its password)